 5. Wear Orange as a symbol of support.

-On National Day for Truth and Reconciliation (September 30th), please take take time to honour the lost children and survivors of Residential Schools, their families, and communities.
-You can show that support by wearing an official Orange Shirt from an approved retailer.
-Click here for a list of official Orange Shirt retailers.
+On National Day for Truth and Reconciliation (September 30th), please take time to honour the lost children and survivors of Residential Schools, their families, and communities.
+You can show that support by wearing an orange shirt.
+Click here for the official Orange Shirt Day merchandise.

 6. Share the following information.